Ozzymara/dileviroo/README.md

 ## 🔄 CRUD Functionalities

 ### 🎯 Key CRUD Features
-- **Phone-based Authentication**: Users login with phone numbers instead of usernames
+- **Phone-based Authentication**: Users log in with phone numbers instead of usernames
 - **Real-time Cart Updates**: JavaScript handles cart operations with localStorage
 - **Admin Controls**: Superusers can manage menu items and view all orders
-- **User Ownership**: Users can only edit/delete their own reviews
+- **User Ownership**: Users can only edit/delete their reviews
 - **Search Functionality**: Real-time search across menu items, reviews, and orders
 - **Responsive Design**: All CRUD operations work on mobile and desktop
 - **Validation**: Client-side and server-side validation for all forms
-- **Confirmation Dialogs**: Critical actions (delete, logout) require confirmation
+- **Confirmation Dialogues**: Critical actions (delete, logout) require confirmation

 Below is a comprehensive documentation for various CRUD functionalities.